Dip Dyed Table Runner and Napkins: Easy how-to instructions to make your own napkin and table runner with a beautiful dip dyed ombre effect.

 The first time I washed them, I made sure to wash them separately from anything else, used a cold water setting, and even added a cup of salt to help the dye really set.
 I love the pink for summer, but they’d look great in any colour…imagine a burnt orange for your fall table?

-With an easy, pretty, dip dyed table runner and napkins, life really is a party!
+With an easy, pretty, dip dyed napkins and table runner, life really is a party!

 This post contains an affiliate link.